INTRODUCTION AND POLICY STATEMENT

 Associated Press Television News Limited is the UK subsidiary of The Associated Press, which has its head office in New York (collectively “AP”).
 Founded in 1846, today AP is the largest and most trusted source of independent news in the world and is focused on finding, reporting and distributing news on a global scale.

 As one of the largest and most trusted sources of independent newsgathering, AP is committed to maintaining the highest standards of objective and accurate journalism.
 Equally important is our commitment to ensuring equality directly throughout our organization, and through our mission to provide fast, focused and reliable news.
 AP recognizes the legal and moral importance of combating slavery in all its forms across the globe, and is fully committed to ensuring that our operations are run responsibly.
 Modern slavery is not only a serious crime, but also violates fundamental human rights in the name of personal and/or commercial gain.
 This translates into a zero-tolerance approach to any form of slavery both within the AP structure itself and through all secondary means of news collation.

-This is the second Modern Slavery Statement of Associated Press Television News Limited published in accordance with the Modern Slavery Act 2015.
+This is the third Modern Slavery Statement of Associated Press Television News Limited published in accordance with the Modern Slavery Act 2015.
 This updated statement includes the steps AP has taken in the last year to counter the risk of modern slavery in its organization and supply chains and sets out the steps AP will be taking in the next 12 to 18 months to continue to remain compliant.

 ABOUT THE AP